viamrobotics/docs/docs/how-tos/provision-setup.md

 Install complete!
 You can eject/unmount and boot the image now.
 ```

+{{% /expand%}}

+{{% expand "Error: no valid image found at mountpoints (or manually provided path)" %}}

-If you get an error, run the script for the target system's architecture:
+If you get this error, you can run the script for the target system's architecture.
+It will create a tarball for the system's architecture which you will then need to manually extract.

 {{< tabs >}}
 {{% tab name="arm64" %}}